2 DIY Body Sugaring Recipes for Natural Hair Removal

 - Once it starts boiling, reduce the heat to low and cook until the mixture reaches 250°F; make sure you stir the mixture often so it doesn't boil over.

 - When the mixture reaches 250° Fahrenheit, take it off the heat.
-(Tip: if you want it thicker, heat to 245°F)
+(Tip: if you want it thicker, heat it to 245°F)

 - Continue to let it cool until it reaches room temperature.